sa-if/Password-Generator/README.md

 - `Compile the script using the C++ compiler.
 For example, if you are using the GNU C++ compiler, you can use the following command: g++ password_generator.cpp -o password_generator`
 - `This will create an executable file called password_generator.`
 - `Run the executable file by typing ./password_generator and pressing Enter.
-The program will prompt you to enter the length and character set of the password you want to generate.
-  Enter the desired values and press Enter.
-The program will then generate and print a password.💥💥`
+- ` Enter the desired values and press Enter.`
+- `The program will then generate and print a password.💥💥`

+To run this script of Java, you will need to follow these steps:
+- `Import the java.util.Scanner, java.security.SecureRandom, and java.util.Arrays classes.`
+- `Create an instance of the PasswordGenerator class.`
+- `Call the generatePassword method on the PasswordGenerator instance, passing in the desired parameters for the password.
+- `The generatePassword method will return a string that represents the generated password.
+You can store this string in a variable or use it as needed.`
+- Here is an example of how you might use this script:
+        ```PasswordGenerator generator = new PasswordGenerator();
+String password = generator.generatePassword(10, true, true, 2, 2);
+System.out.println("Generated password: " + password);```